datahub-project/datahub/metadata-ingestion/docs/sources/business-glossary/datahub-business-glossary.md

 ### Business Glossary File Format

-The business glossary source file should be a `.yml` file.
-For a comprehensive example, look [here](https://github.com/datahub-project/datahub/blob/master/metadata-ingestion/examples/bootstrap_data/business_glossary.yml).

-A business glossary can have the following top-level keys:
+The business glossary source file should be a .yml file with the following top-level keys:

 **Glossary**: the top level keys of the business glossary file